euti/arbor/README.md

 The information is managed as branches from a tree, where the trunk branch has as many branches inside as you want and those ones recursively too.

+Branches can be deleted if have no child branches.

+## searching branches

+Using "search" field allow to shows branches including this text and all its branches.

 # used libraries

 - For app state managing: [Redux](https://react-redux.js.org/)